 It’s not just our actions that can become a habit, even patterns of thinking can and do become habits.
 These habits form because repeatedly thinking of doing something creates neural pathways in our brains.
 They are kind of like little roads that make the transporting of information through our brains easier and more efficient (and the brain loves being efficient).
 Changing our habits, therefore, requires a lot more work to forge new neural pathways, but the more often you think or do something, the more established and deeply ingrained that neural pathway becomes.

 If you can start a habit such as writing three things you’re grateful for in a journal every day (I use the Five Minute Journal), then thinking in this more positive way will soon become second nature, and you will have to consciously think about it less and less.
 A top tip I have for sticking to this habit is to link it with another habit and create a trigger.
 For example, writing your gratitude list as you get into bed at night and keeping your journal on your bedside table to remind you.

 Cast a Wider Net

 Once you have worked your way up the gratitude ladder and created a habit for yourself, the next step is to spread out what you are grateful for.
-This may involve recognising things from your past which you have historically viewed as negative, finding a positive outcome from that and being grateful for it happening.
+This may involve recognising things from your past that you have historically viewed as negative, finding a positive outcome from that and being grateful for it happening.
 For example, did you have a particularly messy breakup, that then led you to go travelling, find a new job, or even taught you more about yourself or the person you want to be with?
-Finding the good in the bad has been one of the most wonderful gifts I have experienced from practicing gratitude, it has the power to transform the experience of this thing called life.
+Finding the good in the bad has been one of the most wonderful gifts I have experienced from practising gratitude, it has the power to transform the experience of this thing called life.

 Stick with it